20–27 Mar 2026

 Africa/Gaborone timezone

-Spectral analysis of radio galaxies using MeerKAT data
+Spectral analysis of a bent-tail radio galaxy using MeerKAT data

 Wild View Resorts